PetersBas/SetIntersectionProjectionDocs/docs/README_PARSDMM_performance.md

 ### Some timings for 2D and 3D projections
 We show timings for projections of geological models onto two different intersections for the four modes of operation: PARSDMM, parallel PARSDMM, multilevel PARSDMM, and multilevel parallel PARSDMM.
 As we mentioned, the multilevel version has a small additional overhead compared to single-level PARSDMM because of one interpolation procedure per level.
 Parallel PARSDMM has communication overhead compared to serial PARSDMM.
 However, serial PARSDMM still uses multi-threading for projections, the matrix-vector product in the conjugate-gradient method, and BLAS operations, but the ``y_i`` and ``v_i`` computations in Algorithm #alg:PARSDMM remain sequential for every ``i=1,2,\cdots,p, p+1``, contrary to parallel PARSDMM.
 We carry our computations out on a dedicated cluster node with ``2`` CPUs per node with 10 cores per CPU (Intel Ivy Bridge 2.8 GHz E5-2680v2) and 128 GB of memory per node.

-The following sets are used to regularize a geophysical inverse problem and form the intersection for our first test case:
+The following sets have been used to regularize geophysical inverse problems and form the intersection for our first test case:

 1. ``\{ m \: | \: \sigma_1 \leq m[i] \leq \sigma_2 \}`` : bound constraints
 2. ``\{ m \: | \: -\sigma_3 \leq ((D_x \otimes I_z) m)[i] \leq \sigma_3 \}``: lateral smoothness constraints.
 There are two of these constraints in the 3D case: for the ``x`` and ``y`` direction separately.